-For the fiscal years ended December 25, 2021 (fiscal 2021) and December 26, 2020 (fiscal 2020), the Company paid, or will pay, the following fees to its independent auditor for services rendered during the year or for the audit in respect of those years (dollars in thousands):
+For the fiscal years ended December 31, 2022 (fiscal 2022) and December 25, 2021 (fiscal 2021), the Company paid, or will pay, the following fees to its independent auditor for services rendered during the year or for the audit in respect of those years (dollars in thousands):

-Fiscal 2021 Fiscal 2020
+Fiscal 2022 (\$) Fiscal 2021 (\$)

-Independent Auditor KPMG KPMG
+Independent Auditor Deloitte КРМС

-Audit Fees (1) \$1,140 \$1,303
+Audit Fees (1) 1,032 1,140

-Audit Related Fees (2) 30
+Audit Related Fees (2) 44 30

-Tax Fees (3)
+Tax Fees (3) 105

-All Other Fees
+All Other Fees (4) 70

-Total \$1,170 \$1,303
+Total 1,251 1,170

 - (1) Audit fees consist of fees for professional services rendered for the audit of the Company's Consolidated Financial Statements and review of the interim condensed consolidated financial statements included in quarterly reports and services that are normally provided in connection with statutory and regulatory filings. - (2) Audit related fees are fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's Consolidated Financial Statements and are not under "Audit Fees." - (3) Tax fees consist of fees billed for professional services for tax compliance, tax advice, and tax planning.
-There were no tax fees billed by KPMG in 2021 or 2020.
+There were no tax fees billed by KPMG in 2021. - (4) All Other Fees consist of fees billed in 2022 for internal audit and other subscriptions.
+There were no other fees billed by KPMG in 2021.